donsheehy/datastructures/prose/12_mappings.md

         return "{%s}" % (", ".join([str(e) for e in self]))
 ```

 There is a lot here, but notice that there are really only four methods that a subclass has to implement: `get`, `put`, `__len__`, and a method called `_entryiter` that iterates through the entries.
-This last method is private because the use of this class does not need to access `Entry` objects.
+This last method is private because the user of this class does not need to access `Entry` objects.
 They have the Mapping ADT methods to provide access to the data.
 This is why the `Entry` class is an inner class (defined inside the `Mapping` class).

 Now, the `ListMapping` can be rewritten as follows.